TartanLlama/tartanllama.github.io/_drafts/initialization-is-bonkers.md

     int b;
 };
 {% endhighlight %}

+Internalising this way of thinking about initialization is key to writing unsurprising code.
+If you've profiled your code and found a bottleneck caused by unnecessary initialization, then sure, optimise it, but you best be certain that the extra performance is worth the possible headaches and money spent to keep the code safe.

 If you still aren't convinced that C++ initialization rules are crazy-complex, take a minute to think of all the forms of initialization you can think of.
 My answers after the line.